 Beefy King (http://beefyking.com/) is an Orlando legend and also a time capsule.
 The sandwich shop was founded in 1968 and still stands proudly on Bumby Avenue, just south of Colonial Drive, in the “Milk District” neighborhood east of downtown Orlando.

 It was originally a local chain of six restaurants, but this is the only one that remains.
 Three generations of owners later, they’re still doing things very much the same way after 50+ years: serving sandwiches of roast beef, pastrami, corned beef, barbecue beef and pork, turkey, and ham on soft, steamed kaiser rolls, alongside their legendary Beefy Spuds (think tater tots), onion rings, delicious chili, and more.

 Beefy King survived an arson attempt in November, so this feels like the right time to sing its praises, now that it has reopened for business.
-It didn’t seem worse for the wear when I met a one of my favorite fellow foodie friends there for lunch the week after it had reopened.
+It didn’t seem worse for the wear when I met one of my favorite fellow foodie friends there for lunch the week after it reopened.
 This is why YOU COME AT THE KING, YOU BEST NOT MISS!

 Here’s a roast beef sandwich ($4.55) served with steamed, diced onions — the classic sandwich around here.

 As you can see, it’s very juicy roast beef — much juicier and much less salty than Arby’s.
 I added some creamy horseradish sauce, which comes in squeeze bottles and is delicious on anything and everything, but especially roast beef sandwiches.

 Here’s another roast beef sandwich with spicy barbecue sauce.
 (They have mild barbecue sauce too; don’t worry!)
 The steaming process makes the kaiser rolls nice and soft too, which really works well.